citp/privacy-policy-historical/s/sm/sma/smartdestinations.com.md

-> *The following text is extracted and transformed from the smartdestinations.com privacy policy that was archived on 2014-07-02.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140702195957id_/http%3A//www.smartdestinations.com/privacy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the smartdestinations.com privacy policy that was archived on 2015-06-24.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150624113709id_/http%3A//www.smartdestinations.com/privacy.html) for the most accurate reproduction.*

-# Smart Destinations Privacy Policy
+# Customer Care Center 1-800-887-9103

 What information we collect from you